-0 / 1 1 program, and it also mana ges other pr ojects with long- term benefits to the Syste m which do not result in capital manages both the System's operations and its capital assets of the System and which are paid for using Authority debt proceeds, similarly to capital projects.
+The City's Department of Environmental Protection manages both the System's operations and its capital program, and it also manages other projects with long-term benefits to the System which do not result in capital assets of the System and which are paid for using Authority debt proceeds, similarly to capital projects.
 Such long-term benefit projects include payment for environmental protection and related improvement in the watershed areas, and pollution remediation projects throughout the System.